Telling/TimeReg/README.md

 to PDF and CSV.

-TimeReg can import ics files into projects.
+TimeReg can import ics files into projects [0].

 Todo: